JakeMa2017/Basic-Algorithm-from-LintCode.com/Data Structure/434. Number of Islands II (Union Find)/README.md

 Input: `n = 2`, `m = 2`, `A = [[[0,0],[1,1],[1,0],[0,1]]`
 Output: `[1, 2, 1, 1]`

-From this example we can see that in the thid input operator, the number of islands has decreased.
+From this example we can see that in the third input operator, the number of islands has decreased.